esign/laravel-sentry-throttling/README.md

 ### Binding the interface

-**Important:**
 You must bind your implementation of `ThrottlesSentryReports` in the Laravel container so the package can resolve it.
 This is typically done in a service provider, such as `App\Providers\AppServiceProvider`:

 ```php
 use Esign\SentryThrottling\Contracts\ThrottlesSentryReports;